 385:414/514.
 THE HISTORY OF SOCIOLOGICAL THOUGHT.
-3 credits.
+4 credits.

-Prerequisites, 101, 102 or 103, or permission.
+Prerequisite, 100 or permission.
 A study of the contributions of European and American thinkers to sociological thought.
 An appraisal of the theorist, his main works, influences on his thinking, and his sociological views.
 Emphasis on the historical development of the major schools of thought.
 Required of majors.

 385:415/515.
 CONTEMPORARY SOCIOLOGICAL THEORIES.
-3 credits.
+4 credits.

 Prerequisite, 414 or permission.
 An examination and critical evaluation of the works of modern sociological theorists.
-Each is studied in breadth and depth; provide a perspective of the range of problems in the field and suggested approaches.
+Each is studied in breadth and depth; provides a perspective of the range of problems in the field and suggested approaches.
 Required of majors.

 385:423/523.
 JUVENILE DELINQUENCY.
-3 credits.

-Prerequisites, 101, 102 or 103, or permission.
-An analysis of: differences and relationships between social problems, deviancy, adult criminal code, juvenile (delinquent) code, and delinquent subcultures; the nature, extent and trends of delinquency in various social/cultural settings; the interrelationships between social/cultural settings; the interrelationships between social/cultural settings motivational orientations and the developmental process of varied delinquent role formations.
+4 credits.
+Prerequisite, 100 or permission.
+An analysis of: differences and relationships between social problems, deviancy, adult criminal code, juvenile (delinquent) code, and delinquent subcultures; the nature, extent and trends of delinquency in various social/cultural settings; the interrelationships between social/cultural settings, motivational orientations and the developmental process of varied delinquent role formations.
 The legal processing of juveniles and the etiologies of forms of delinquency.

 385:424/524.
 PROBATION AND PAROLE.
-3 credits.
+4 credits.

 Prerequisites, 314 or 423, or permission.
 The nature and organization of probation and parole.
 An examination of current issues and problems; procedures, techniques, and evaluation of outcomes; and new directions in probation and parole work will be undertaken.

 385:427/527.
 RACIAL AND CULTURAL INTERGROUP RELATIONS.
-3 credits.
+4 credits.

-Prerequisites, 101, 102 or 103, or permission.
+Prerequisite, 100 or permission.
 A sociological interpretation of the relationships between dominant and minority groups.
-An analysis of minority response patterns, the development of prejudice, discrimination, stereotypes, and ways of coping with intergroup tensions.
+An analysis of minority response patterns, the development of prejudice, discrimination, stereotypes, and ways of coping with inter-group tensions.

 385:430/530.
-Social Structure and
+Social Structure and Personality.
+4 credits.

-PERSONALITY.
-3 credits.

-Prerequisite, 385:102, 103 or permission.
+Prerequisite, 100 or permission.
 Examination of the interrelationships between position in society and personality characteristics.
 Personality will be treated as both a result and a determinant of social structure and process.

 385:431/531.
 SOCIAL INTERACTION.
-3 credits.
+4 credits.

-Prerequisites, 101, 102 or 103 or 375:141, or permission.
-A intensive study of advanced theory and research in social-psychology, particularly how social interaction and self-conception affect one another.
+Prerequisite, 100 or 375:141, or permission.
+An intensive study of advanced theory and research in social-psychology, particularly how social interaction and self-conception affect one another.

 385:432/532.
 The Sociology of Socialization.
-3 credits.
+4 credits.

-Prerequisites, 385:202 or 203, or 375:141, or permission.
+Prerequisites, 385:100 or 375:141, or permission.
 Theoretical and empirical analyses of the learning and playing of social roles.

 385:433/533.
-SOCIAL ORGANIZATION.
-3 credits.
+Social Organization.
+4 credits.